 Becoming Part of WWU Rowing

 Being part of WWU Men’s Crew is being part of a sport and a team that requires dedication, physical strength, and mental fortitude.
 Rowing is a sport of equal parts finesse and brute force.
 It is highly demanding of time and energy and is known for creating close bonds between teammates and lifelong friendships.
 We frequently say that those who row with us for four years have the ability to be successful in anything for the rest of their life, because they’ve developed and displayed the amount of dedication, focus, and effort that success will take.
-Learn more about our team in the video below made by 2017 rower and junior Nic Carter.
+Learn more about our team in the video below made by ’17 alumni, Nic Carter.

 The Men’s Crew Program at Western Washington University is always accepting dedicated new athletes.
 No rowing experience is required to join and there are not tryouts.
 A hallmark of our team philosophy is to take on anyone interested and work with them to build a competitive and successful collegiate rower.
 This does not mean that we are a recreational program.
 While everyone able will race in the fall and early spring season regattas, seat-racing and intra-squad competition will determine racing lineups for competitive late-spring season regattas with only our most competitive rowers traveling to WIRA regatta and ACRA Nationals.
 Learn more about our team and racing schedule here.